A Pedagogy for Ourselves

 Challenges

-- Can I trust that the children will naturally find something interesting in play environment so I can watch and document?
-That is the best use of my time.
+1. Can I trust that the children will naturally find something engaging, so I can watch and document?
+Creating documentation is a priority for my time.

 Small Group Time